-Yaku Consultores was engaged to conduct baseline studies at the Cañariaco Project.
-Their work will be part of environmental and social impact studies and habitat protection for all exploration phases of permitting including drilling and also for the community and regional stakeholders.
+Yaku Consultores was engaged to conduct baseline studies at the Cañariaco Project, starting from September 2021 and is ongoing.
+Their work will be part of the environmental and social impact studies and habitat protection for all exploration phases of permitting including drilling and also for the community and regional stakeholders.

 The Company obtained the respective authorizations from SERFOR and PRODUCE (Peruvian authorities for National Forest and Wildlife Services and the Ministry of Production) to conduct new monitoring of Water Quality, Air Quality, Noise Levels and Biology, Wild Flora and Fauna and Hydrobiology.
 Yaku conducted the collecting of new data within the project area which will add significantly to the studies that Candente Copper has been conducting such since 2004.
-A new EIAsd and drilling permit applications are being prepared.
+A new semi-detailed Environmental Impact Assessment ("EIAsd") and drilling permit applications are being prepared.